 Depending on the carrier and the amount of the premium, in most cases there is no evidence of insurability.
 The policy would be issued on a guaranteed to issue basis after answering three or four health questions.
-In smaller community banks full underwriting will be required and depending on the results of the underwriting, the bank will have the option not to place any insurance on a "rated" employee.
+In smaller community banks full underwriting will be required the results depending on of underwriting, the bank will have the option not to place any insurance on a "rated" employee.
 In this case, the premium would be spread across the remaining insurable participants.